-If you are in the market for a new roof for your New Jersey home, there are several things you should do to ensure that your roofing project is as smooth and seamless as possible.
+If you are in the market for a new roof for your home, there are several things you should do to ensure that your roofing project is as smooth and seamless as possible.
 Here are a few tips to keep in mind before the roofing contractor arrives.

-Know your roof –
+Know your roof

-Before contracting roofing company, you should have a working knowledge of your roof and what it requires.
-This will provide you with a firm handle of the size and scope of your roofing project.
+Before contracting a roofing company, you should have a working knowledge of your roof and what it requires.
+This will provide you with a firm handle on the size and scope of your roofing project.
 Also, when you have a clear knowledge of what you are entering into with your roofing project, you are less likely to underestimate the cost of the project, a situation that can turn embarrassing if you run out of funds along the line.

-Apply for applicable building permits –
+Apply for applicable building permits

-Clear away valuables –
+Clear away valuables

 Most people store valuables such as family heirlooms and other important items in the attic of their home, which is directly underneath the roof.
 If this is you, it is wise to clear away these items and move them to a safe place before the roofing project commences.
 Of course, a reliable roofing contractor will do all they can to minimize dust and debris during the installation of your new roof, but there is no avoiding the fact that it could get messy.

 In the case of items that are too heavy to move, consider covering them with plastic sheets to protect them from dust and falling debris.

 While it is granted that no one will be against you replacing your old roof, there is no getting around the fact that a new roof installation can be messy and noisy.